 The Importance of Cleaning Respiratory Protective Equipment (RPE)

-Imagine wearing a mask that's not only uncomfortable but also harbors bacteria, mold, and other harmful contaminants.
+Imagine wearing a mask that's not only uncomfortable but also harbours bacteria, mould, and other harmful contaminants.
 Not a pleasant thought, right?
 Unfortunately, neglecting to clean your RPE can lead to precisely that scenario.
 Dirty masks not only compromise their effectiveness in filtering out hazardous particles but also pose serious health risks to the wearer.
 From respiratory infections to skin irritations, the consequences of wearing unclean RPE can be far-reaching.
 Moreover, in the current global context, where infectious diseases pose a constant threat, maintaining the hygiene of RPE is paramount for preventing the spread of illnesses.

 It really cannot be stressed enough that your RPE can only provide its maximum intended protection in the face of hazardous airborne contamination when properly cleaned, maintained, and stored.